AmbiqAI/heartkit/docs/tasks/arrhythmia.md

 ## <span class="sk-h2-span">Characteristics</span>

 There are a variety of heart arrhythmias that can be detected using ECG signals.
-In this task, we focus on detecting and classifying atrial fibrillation (AFIB) and atrial flutter (AFL).
-The following table summarizes the characteristics of AFIB and AFL:
+In this task, we focus on detecting rhythm-level arrhythmias such as atrial fibrillation (AFIB) and atrial flutter (AFL).
+The following table summarizes the characteristics of the included arrhythmias:

 === "AFIB"